DJAndries/dreamfire/README.md

   - `npm install dreamfire-gateway` in the `gateway` folder
   - `npm install dreamfire-backend` in the `backend` folder
 3. Start all three projects
+4. Append `?u=Bob&g=Group` to the frontend URL.
+In the predefined template, `u` is parsed as the username and `g` is parsed as the group name.